-In a small network it is quite common to use the Virtual Machine Port Group on vSwitch0 to provide the LAN interface for your pfSense.
-That allows you to access the LAN side of your pfSense virtual machine and manage your ESXi host, with the vSphere client, from a single PC.
+In a small network it is quite common to use the Virtual Machine Port Group on vSwitch0 to provide the LAN interface for pfSense.
+That allows access to the LAN side of the pfSense virtual machine and to manage the ESXi host with the vSphere client from a single PC.
 Of course, the virtual machine (e.g., pfSense) and the ESXi management interface must have different IP addresses.

 COMMENT: I must say here that I always separate the ESXi Management network from other networks.
-I won’t go into the detail but there are some very good reasons for doing this.
-Without using VLANs, though, separation would mean that you need an additional NIC on the ESXi host just for ESXi management.
-What’s more, you would also need another NIC in your vSphere client PC to connect to the management NIC in your ESXi host.
-If you want to follow that path and you have enough NICs, simply delete the Virtual Machine Port Group by clicking the Properties link above vmnic0, highlight the VM Port Group and click Remove.
+I won't go into the detail but there are some very good reasons for doing this.
+Without using VLANs, though, separation would mean that an additional NIC on the ESXi host would be dedicated only for ESXi management.
+What's more, another NIC would be required in the vSphere client PC to connect to the management NIC on the ESXi host.
+To follow that path and enough NICs are available, simply delete the Virtual Machine Port Group by clicking the Properties link above vmnic0, highlight the VM Port Group and click Remove.

-Assuming you are just working with just two NICs in your ESXi host, rename the VM Port Group from "Virtual Machine Network" to something a bit more meaningful.
-Click the Properties… link for vmnic0:
+Assuming there are only two NICs in the ESXi host, rename the VM Port Group from "Virtual Machine Network" to something a bit more meaningful.
+Click the Properties... link for vmnic0: